anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

                 "nextSequenceRecv" => {
                     // "RecvPacket"
                     let packet = get_packet(key, tx_data)?;
-                    let proofs = get_proofs(key, tx_data)?;

                     // Use ChannelReader functions to load the posterior state of modules

-                    // Assert that the packet metadata matches the channel and connection information

-                    // Assert that the connection and channel are open

                     // Assert that the packet sequence is the next sequence that the channel expects (Ordered channel)

-                    // Assert that the timeout height and timestamp have not passed on the destination ledger

-                    // Assert that the receipt and acknowledgement have been stored
+                    // Assert that the receipt and the ack have been stored }

-                    // Verify the proofs that the counterpart ledger has stored the commitment
-                    //   - Use `ibc-rs::ics04_connection::handler::verify::verify_packet_recv_proofs()`
-                }

                 "nextSequenceAck" => {